graphql-extended/gqlx-apollo-express-server/README.md

 *What needs to be configured?*

 Only a bare minimum of configuration is necessary.
 The getting started contains a sample using only the required options.
+What services to expose and how these are defined is fully up to you.

 ## Changelog